MusicBucket/musicbucket-bot/README.rst

 MusicBucket Bot is a Telegram Bot that adds features and possibility to interact with **Spotify** music links that users send in a chat.

+It's main feature is to allow you to **save links that someones shares in a Chat** in a personal list.
+So you can easily track which music you have pending to listen to.

-The bot is able to get information from a Spotify link like:
+When an user sends a link, the bot is able to get information from a Spotify link like:

 -  *Artist*
 -  *Album*